kelmensonj/Random-Walk-Animation/README.md

 # Random-Walk-Animation
 Just a simple script that you can copy and paste into blender and you'll end up with a grid-like object which can be animated and whatnot.
-The script yielded the animation in the gif below:
+The script yielded the animation in the gif below (the gridlike object, the blue buildings I got using BlenderGIS):

 ![alt-text](https://github.com/kelmensonj/Random-Walk-Animation/blob/master/wallCrawl.gif)